Today is our 19th wedding anniversary so I thought I would make a fun bouquet of Bacon Roses for celebrating!

 I can’t believe it has been 18 years since our wedding!
 We have been through so much together.
 I feel blessed to have such a generous, kind man as my husband.
 Craig is the most amazing father to our precious boys.
 He is a patient home schooling dad who teaches with passion and love.
 He puts up with my crazy adventures even though he may be tired and weak due to his illness but he puts on a smile and always does his best despite my outrageous ideas.
 I am a very lucky woman to have found such a man when I was only 17 years old.

 When we were engaged we read, The 5 Love Languages, which was the most helpful book to understand how to feed the proper love to all the people close in my life.
 Craig’s love language is personal touch.
 My love language is not gifts, it is quality time.
 I’m not one to ask for real roses on anniversaries or Valentine’s Day but I do love it when Craig helps me make fun projects like these Bacon Roses.

-- 24 slices Pederson's Farms' bacon (2 slices per rose)
+- 24 slices sugar free bacon 2 slices per rose

 - 1 dozen fake roses

 - Preheat oven or air fryer oven to 375 degrees F.